 The right tools play a key role in making espresso:

-• Espresso Machine: Controls water pressure and temperature (9 bars of pressure, 195-205°F/90-96°C)
+- Espresso Machine: Controls water pressure and temperature (9 bars of pressure, 195-205°F/90-96°C)

-• Quality Grinder: Creates consistently fine, even coffee grounds
+- Quality Grinder: Creates consistently fine, even coffee grounds

-• Portafilter: Holds the packed coffee grounds
+- Portafilter: Holds the packed coffee grounds

-• Tamper: Used to press the grounds evenly
+- Tamper: Used to press the grounds evenly

-How to Create the Perfect Shot
+How is Espresso Made: Creating the Perfect Shot

-A good espresso takes 25-30 seconds to make and produces a small, strong shot of coffee - about 1-2 ounces.
-The barista packs coffee grounds firmly into a filter, finding the right balance in pressure.
-Too loose, and water rushes through making weak coffee.
+The barista must find the right balance in pressure.
+Too loose, and water rushes through, making weak coffee.
 Too tight, and bitter coffee drips out slowly.
 When done right, the coffee flows smoothly, and the high pressure and heat bring out rich flavors you won't find in regular coffee.
-The result tastes different not just because it's stronger, but because of this specific brewing method.
+The result tastes different, not just because it's stronger, but because of this specific brewing method.

 That light brown foam on top of your espresso is called crema.
 It happens when hot water under pressure mixes coffee oils with tiny air bubbles as it passes through the filter.
 A good crema stays on top for a few minutes and shows your coffee is fresh.
 You might notice some reddish-brown spots in the foam - that usually means the coffee beans were roasted recently.

-How Espresso Compares to Other Coffee Brewing Methods
+Espresso vs. Other Coffee: How Espresso Compares to Other Coffee Brewing Methods

 Espresso is just one of many ways to make coffee, and each brewing method creates its own unique flavors and characteristics.